 It’s essential to ensure that the top plate length and the angles on your chainsaw’s cutting teeth are equal.
 This is to maintain the balance during the cutting process.
 You can check this by visual inspection or using specialized measuring tools.

-If you find yourself facing uneven cuts often, an unequal top plate length and angles should be one of the first things to check.
+If you often face uneven cuts, an unequal top plate length and angles should be one of the first to check.
 For more information on this topic, Oregon State University’s extension service offers a wealth of resources.

 • The Impact of Incorrect Depth Gauge Settings on Cut Quality

 Another cause of crooked cuts in chainsaw operations is incorrect depth gauge settings.
-The depth gauge, also known as the raker, controls how deep the cutters can penetrate the wood.
+The depth gauge, the raker, controls how deep the cutters can penetrate the wood.
 When incorrectly set, it’s likely to lead to uneven cuts.

 It’s necessary to adjust the depth gauge settings appropriately, depending on the type and condition of the wood you’re cutting.

-Keep in mind that softer wood requires a higher setting, while harder wood necessitates a lower setting, and always remember to make sure that the settings are uniform across all cutters.
+Remember that softer wood requires a higher setting, while more complicated wood necessitates a lower setting, and always remember to ensure that the settings are uniform across all cutters.

 • Uneven Cutter Lengths: Implications for Cutting Precision